 - Sandals Royal Bahamian – November 2014

-Sandals Royal Bahamian is at the bottom of our vacation list.
+Currently, Sandals Royal Bahamian is at the bottom of our vacation list.
 If the weather had been better, it would have beat out Sandals South Coast.
-However, the service, restaurants, size of the resort and lack of amenities during poor weather made this all-inclusive resort one we don’t plan on returning to.
+However, the service, restaurants, size of the resort and lack of amenities during poor weather made this all-inclusive resort one we don’t plan on returning to during the rainy season.

 This review of the Sandals Royal Bahamian resort is not a sponsored article.
 I have personally paid to stay at this resort and all opinions are my own.